 (2b) A person to whom notice of cancellation of an endorsement is given must comply with any directions of a licensing officer in relation to delivering up the licence and the identity card issued to the person.

-Penalty: $2 000.
+Penalty: a fine of $2 000.

 (3) A licence that is delivered up under subsection (2b) is to be amended to delete the endorsement and returned to the licensee.

 [Section 68 amended by No. 55 of 2004 s.
-1073.]
+1073; No. 4 of 2008 s.
+80(1).]

+68A.
+Consent to release information

+(1) In this section —

+“relevant person”, in relation to a licensee, means —

+(a) the licensee; or

+(b) if the licensee holds the licence on behalf of a partnership, a partner in the partnership; or

+(c) if the licensee holds the licence on behalf of a body corporate —

+(i) an officer of the body corporate; or

+(ii) a person who would have a substantial holding in the body corporate under the definition of “substantial holding” in the Commonwealth Corporations Act 2001 section 9 if the reference in that definition to 5% were a reference to 25%.

+(2) If requested by a licensing officer to do so, a licensee must do everything that is, in the opinion of the licensing officer, within the licensee’s power to procure or facilitate release to the licensing officer of all information held by a relevant body concerning relevant conduct by a relevant person.

+(3) A licensee must comply with a request made under subsection (2) within the period of time specified in writing by the licensing officer, being a period of time not less than 7 days.

+[Section 68A inserted by No. 4 of 2008 s.
+48.]

 69. Courts may revoke licence

-(1) Where a licensee is convicted by any court of an offence against this Act, the court may, in addition to any penalty imposed or order made in respect of the conviction —
+(1) Where a finding of guilt has been made by a court in respect of an offence against this Act, or any other Act, committed by a licensee the court may, in addition to any penalty imposed or order made in respect of the matter —

-(a) revoke the licence and order that it be delivered up to the court together with the identity card issued to the licensee;
+(a) revoke the licence and order that it be delivered up to the court together with the identity card issued to the licensee;or

+(aa) suspend the operation of the licence for any period specified in the order; or

 (b) cancel an endorsement on the licence under section 24 or 26, and order that the licence be delivered up to the court for amendment; or

 (c) attach any condition or restriction to the licence or to an endorsement for any period specified in the order.

+(1a) Subsection (1) does not apply in relation to a disqualifying offence.

 (2) When making any order under this section the court may, if it thinks fit, defer the operation of the order pending an appeal.

+(3) When making an order under subsection (1)(a) the court may, if it thinks fit, order that the licensee be disqualified from holding —

+(a) a licence, or a licence of a particular type or class; or

+(b) a licence, or a licence of a particular type or class, that is endorsed under section 24 or 26,

+for a particular period not exceeding 3 years.

+[Section 69 amended by No. 4 of 2008 s.
+49.]

 70. Returns by courts

 Where a court has made an order under section 69(1) the registrar of the court is to send to the Commissioner —